-Gross domestic product (GDP) equals the market value of all final goods and services produced within a country in a given period of time.
+Gross domestic product (GDP) equals the market value of all final goods and services produced within a country in a given period.

 Gross domestic product (GDP) is the most important statistic economists use to measure the vital signs of an economy and is commonly used to measure the overall standard of living of its population.
 GDP increases during periods of expansion, or economic growth.
 A recession occurs when GDP decreases.
 Normally GDP is stated on an annual basis, but sometimes it is provided quarterly.